wp-plugins/erident-custom-login-and-dashboard/readme.txt

 1. Change footer texts on Admin Dashboard
 1. Add Image/Color Backgrounds to Login Screen.
-1. Add Image/Color Background to Login Form.
+1. Add Image/Color Background to Login Form with opacity.
 1. Pick color using awesome jQuery color picker
 1. Change Texts/Links Color and size on Login Form
 1. Replace the WordPress Logo on the Login Form with your own